-Your first and greatest job with a client or with an employer is to: Solve.
+Your first and greatest job with a client or with an employer is to Solve.
 Their.
 Problems.
 Most people coming into a job or a contract are looking for a paycheck and looking for more great work to put in their portfolio.
-That is, the general vibe of most people is, “What can you do for me?”
-You need to make your philosophy, “What can I do for you?”
+What that translates to is most people giving off the vibe of, “What can you do for me?”

 For example, if you’re working on a website for a client and notice that throughout the website, sometimes “Us/My/Our” refers to the website and sometimes it refers to the user.
 The website talks about “My Account” and uses terms like “Sign me up!” and “My Preferences” but at the same time says things like “We’re here to help you” and “Learn more about us.”